postlight/parser/src/extractors/custom/README.md

 To add a custom key to the response, add an `extend` object.
 The response will include results for each key of this object (`categories` in the example below).
-Setting `allowMultiple` to `true` means Mercury will find all the content that matches the selectors, and will always return an array of results for that key.
+Setting `allowMultiple` to `true` means Parser will find all the content that matches the selectors, and will always return an array of results for that key.

 ```javascript